MISS COOKBOOK

 Shrewsbury Cakes

-It is said that George Washington loved Shrewsbury Cakes or Jumbles found in the British cookbook, The Compleat Cook, in 1658.
+It is said that George Washington loved Shrewsbury Cakes found in the British cookbook, The Compleat Cook, in 1658.
 Martha served these at Mount Vernon, their home.
-The cakes, resembling today’s cookies, were named after Shrewsbury, in Shropshire, England.
-Sidenote: I’ve been there!!
+The cakes, resembling today's cookies, were named after Shrewsbury, in Shropshire, England.
+Inspiration Source: Presidential Cookies: Cookie Recipes of the Presidents of the United States by Bev Young

 Ingredients: